SamiPerttu/fundsp/README.md

 The expression `A >> (B ^ C ^ D)` defines a signal processing graph.
 It has whatever inputs `A` has, and outputs everything from `B` and `C` and `D` in parallel.

-The whole structure is packed, monomorphized and inlined with the constituent components consumed.
+The whole structure is packed, monomorphized and inlined with the constituent nodes consumed.
-If you want to reuse components, define them as functions or clone them.
+If you want to reuse components, define them as functions or closures, or clone them.
 See the prelude for examples of the former.

 Connectivity is checked during compilation.
 Mismatched connectivity will result in a compilation error complaining about mismatched